jjrCN/ERT-GBDT_Face_Alignment/README.md

 ### additional change note by Rinthel Kwon

 - Add a root `CMakeLists.txt` as a workspace
+  - You can build the whole project at once
 - Make the project platform-independency
   - Use the [gulrak's c++ file system library](https://github.com/gulrak/filesystem) instead of the linux file system library, in order to make it platform-independent
   - Use the [nlohmann's modern json library](https://github.com/nlohmann/json) instead of the boost library for saving and loading a trained model, in order to remove a big 'boost' dependency
-  - Now the project can be built not only on Windows, but also macOS machine
+  - Now the project can be built not only on Windows, but also on macOS machine
+    - Note that I didn't test on Linux, since I don't have it, but it should be without many modification.
 - Use the cmake's `ExternalProject_Add()` command to automatically build the dependencies above
 - Optimize code by using Eigen3, which can be accelerated by SIMD and use compile-time sized array, instead of cv::Mat, which only supports dynamic-sized array